 Danae Brissonnet is an international artist from Quebec, Canada who specializes in public murals, illustration, mask making and puppetry.
-She has worked professionally in North, Central, and South America, as well as Europe and Asia with her colourful, fantastical folk inspired art.
+She has worked professionally in North, Central, and South America, as well as Europe, Asia and Africa with her colourful, fantastical folk inspired art.

 Creating imagined worlds for the viewer, her work invites a deeper consideration into the power of symbolism, myth, and metaphor.
 Brissonnet’s art enforces connections between her work, herself, and the public in which it engages.
 Most importantly, her process is about becoming involved in communities where she can tell stories of peoples, their land, and their culture.